As an Amazon Associate, I earn from qualifying purchases

 Poor-quality diets, especially those built around fillers and vague protein sources, can quietly contribute to long-term issues even when calories appear “normal.”

-This page focuses on ingredient quality and format, not medical nutrition or prescription diets (those are covered elsewhere in the pillar).
+This page focuses on ingredient quality and format, not medical nutrition or prescription diets (those are covered elsewhere in the website).

 HIGH-PROTEIN FOODS THAT FIT A CARNIVORE DIET